Same-sex marriage in Tamaulipas: Background

 On 26 June 2014, 57 people filed an amparo challenging the constitutionality of the same-sex marriage ban.
 They were granted the right to marry on 1 October 2014 by federal judges in both the Third District Court based in Nuevo Laredo and the Ninth District Court based in Tampico.
 The state appealed the decision to the Supreme Court, which ruled on 22 February 2017 that the definition of marriage in the Civil Code of Tamaulipas was unconstitutional.
 The court granted the plaintiffs the right to marry their partners.
 A further 68 people later requested a collective amparo in Tampico, and received approval on 26 March 2015.
 On 23 May 2016, an amparo was granted to two women seeking the right to marry.
 In November 2016, a federal judge granted another amparo to a same-sex couple, declaring article 124 of the Civil Code, which referred to married parties as "a man and a woman", unconstitutional and ordering that it be modified to permit same-sex marriages.
 In January 2017, a federal judge warned deputies of the Congress of Tamaulipas that they would be fined for 100 days if they continued to refuse to legalize same-sex marriage.
 By November 2018, nineteen same-sex couples had married in Tamaulipas through the recurso de amparo remedy.

-By statute, in Mexico, if any five rulings from the courts on a single issue result in the same outcome, legislatures are bound to change the law.
+Under Mexican law, jurisprudential precedent is established when five rulings in a state reach the same conclusion on the same legal issue.
+Once this threshold is met, the precedent overrides conflicting provisions in state legislation.
 In the case of Tamaulipas, three collective amparos and seventeen individual amparos had been approved by September 2018.
 That same month, LGBT advocates filed proceedings with the Supreme Court seeking to have the ban declared void and unenforceable.
 On 16 November 2018, the court declared the ban unconstitutional and ordered Congress to modify the Civil Code within 180 business days.
 However, legislators refused to modify the law.
 In 2022, a deputy announced she was planning on filing a lawsuit with the Supreme Court in hopes of forcing the state to comply with the earlier ruling.
 By October 2022, 140 amparos had been granted in Tamaulipas, the largest number of any state.